 5.B.4.
-For Emission Points AA-001 and AA-002 (Gel Coat and Fiberglass Lay-up Operations), the permittee shall demonstrate continuous compliance with the organic HAP emissions limits in conditions 3.B.2 and 3.B.3 by maintaining an organic HAP emissions factor value less than or equal to the appropriate organic HAP emissions limit listed in Table 3 to subpart WWWW, on a 12-month rolling average, and/or by including in each compliance report a statement that individual resins and gel coats, as applied, meet the appropriate organic HAP emissions limits, as discussed in 40 CFR 63.5895(d).
+For Emission Points AA-001 and AA-002 (Gel Coat Operations), the permittee shall demonstrate continuous compliance with the organic HAP emissions limits in conditions 3.B.2 by maintaining an organic HAP emissions factor value less than or equal to the appropriate organic HAP emissions limit listed in Table 3 to subpart WWWW, on a 12-month rolling average, and/or by including in each compliance report a statement that individual gel coats, as applied, meet the appropriate organic HAP emissions limits, as discussed in 40 CFR 63.5895(d).